Kathy Griffin: Emmy Awards controversy

-Griffin later said she meant this remark as a satire of celebrities who thank Jesus for their awards, especially artists who are controversial in their speech and actions, rather than as a slight on Jesus.
+Griffin later said that she meant the remark to be a satire of celebrities who thank Jesus for their awards, especially artists who are controversial in their speech and actions, rather than as a slight on Jesus.
 The academy said her "offensive remarks will not be part of the E! telecast on Saturday night".
-Griffin said she was fired from an appearance on Hannah Montana because of her Emmy acceptance speech.
+Griffin said that she was fired from an appearance on Hannah Montana because of her Emmy acceptance speech.

 Ban from Apollo Theater

 In a July 2009 episode of My Life on the D-List, Griffin used profanity in an Octomom joke during her routine at New York's Apollo Theater.
-Griffin said she received a letter banning her from the venue.
+Griffin said that she received a letter banning her from the venue.